 If the Tournament Organizer allows players to provide their own product, that product must be pooled with the rest of the product for the tournament and randomly distributed.
-Players are not considered to own the cards until the tournament finishes or they legally drop.

 Players may use only the cards they receive or draft and basic land cards provided by the Tournament Organizer.
-Players may ask a judge for permission to replace a card with an exact copy.
+Players may ask a judge for permission to replace a card with another version of the same card.

 If the Tournament Organizer is not providing basic land cards for use in a Limited tournament, he or she must announce this before tournament registration.
 Tournament Organizers may require players to return basic land cards when they leave the tournament.
 If the Tournament Organizer does not have sufficient basic land cards, players may use their own during the tournament as long as they are in good condition and are not marked.

 Players may add an unlimited number of basic land cards to their decks during deck construction.
 They may not add additional snow land cards (e.g. Snow-Covered Forest, etc), even in formats in which they are legal.